Follow Us:

 Meanwhile, the Fener Greek Patriarchate, or Hagia Yorgi Church, built in 1614 and expanded over time, stands as a spiritual beacon in Balat.
 Despite fires and restorations, including a major one in 1991 that returned it to its 18th-century glory, the church's design, featuring a narthex with wall paintings and three semicircular apses, highlights its Byzantine architectural heritage.
 Inside, its three-aisled basilica plan, ebony wood pillars, and columns underscore both its beauty and spiritual significance, making it a key destination in Balat.

-Top Things to Do in Balat, Istanbul
+Top Things to Do in Balat

 Charming Balat Streets